fEst1ck/effect-lang/README.md

 ## Tests

+The tests include all unit tests in the `lang.rkt` file within `(module+ test ...)`, and all examples in the `examples/` directory.
 Run unit tests directly with:

 ```bash
 raco test lang.rkt